LukeSchwarz/WebjetMovieMatch/README.md

 - Add resilience to the API calls to allow the backend to retry requesting the data.
 I used Microsoft.Extensions.HTTP.Resillienceresilience/Polly to add its default resilience pipeline, adding a delayed retry attempt with exponential backoff.

+- Added loading into the Web App for each providers data to show the user the app is still working but waiting for valid data from the API so I have left each providers movies to have a 404 image if the poster has an invalid path.

-- If I has some more time I would add some memory caching (Redis Maybe) to make the pag eloading a little better when an API was down.
+- If I has some more time I would add some memory caching (Redis Maybe) to make the page loading a little better when an API was down.

 **Intentional Bad Data**